Welcome back to the marsh!

 Blue crabs humbly begin their lives as tiny plankton, called “megalops”, and float freely, following currents and wind.
 As they mature, they begin to look more and more like the adults.
 When fully grown, the male crabs are referred to as “Jimmies” and the female crabs are referred to as “Sallies.”
 Jimmies can tolerate much fresher water than Sallies and may even be found as far up the James as Richmond during summer months!

 Local watermen have been crabbing for centuries by placing crab pots with smelly bait in them to attract these delicious scavengers.
 For a time, over-fishing was a problem and limits on the amount-harvested had to be placed.
-However, recent surveys have shown that there are 191 million female blue crabs in the Chesapeake Bay as of 2019, showing an increase of 40 million from 2018!
+The recent 2021 Blue Crab Advisory Report is good news for the Chesapeake Bay’s blue crab population.
+It is still considered to be healthy—not being overfished or depleted.
+The winter dredge survey found that the population of female blue crabs had actually increased to 158 million from 141 million in 2020.

 In addition to overfishing, water quality is a real issue that blue crabs face.
 Large anoxic (no oxygen) “dead zones” can remove vast areas of previously suitable habitat.
 You can help blue crabs right from your own backyard, by pledging to be a River Hero Home.
 The small steps that we can take in our neighborhoods can have far reaching positive consequences and help all who enjoy this wonderful invertebrate!